Learn about collaborations and initiatives working to better serve students, and find proven strategies for action.

 Evidence for Policy and Practice Information and Co-ordinating Centre

-Since 1983, we have helped stakeholders develop and evaluate strategies to promote the well-being of children, youth, families, and their communities.
-We work primarily within three areas that support children’s learning and development—early childhood education, out-of-school time programming, and family and community support in education.
-Underpinning all of our work is a commitment to evaluation for strategic decision making, learning, and accountability.
+The Global Family Research Project is the successor to the Harvard Family Research Project, which separated from the Harvard Graduate School of Education Jan.
+1, 2017.
+The Global Family Research Project develops and evaluate strategies to promote the well-being of children, youth, families, and their communities within three areas that support children’s learning and development—early childhood education, out-of-school time programming, and family and community support in education.
+Underpinning all of their work is a commitment to evaluation for strategic decision making, learning, and accountability.

 Office of Juvenile Justice and Delinquency Prevention (OJJDP) Model Programs Guide

-A database of scientifically-proven programs that address the entire continuum of youth services from prevention through sanctions to reentry, including substance abuse, mental health, and education programs.
+A database of scientifically-proven programs that address the entire continuum of youth services from prevention through sanctions to reentry, including substance abuse, mental health, and education programs that focus to the different aspects of juvenile justice.

 Promising Practices Network